intrinio/javascript-sdk/docs/SecurityApi.md

 # **getSecurityStockPrices**
 > ApiResponseSecurityStockPrices getSecurityStockPrices(identifier, opts)

-Get Stock Prices for Security
+Stock Prices by Security

-Return stock prices for the Security with the given &#x60;identifier&#x60;
+Return end-of-day stock prices for the Security with the given &#x60;identifier&#x60;

 ### Example
 ```javascript